doncandela/mgah/mgah.md

 - The following test code is used:

+  - **`mpi_hw.py`** is an MPI "Hello world" program that verifies that a functional MPI system is installed that can run multiple copies of a Python program in parallel.
+  - **`osu_bw.py`** measures the communication speed between two MPI ranks.
   - **`count.py`** times how fast a Python program can count.
   - **`count_mpi.py`** times the counting speeds of multiple Python processes running simultaneously using MPI.
   - **`threadcount.py`** uses timing to estimate the number of threads in use while NumPy is multiplying matrices.